 Working from home is not everybody’s cup of tea, so if you find yourself missing going into the office, the good news is that you are not alone.

-Not everyone is adjusting well to remote working and it’s not just about productivity, but also about happiness.
-However, having said that, researches show that there is a significant number of workers who are really enjoying the new regime.
+Not everyone is adjusting well to remote working, it’s not just about productivity, but also about happiness.
+However, having said that, research shows that there is a significant number of workers who are really enjoying the new regime.